Benjamin Franklin — "The Constitution only guarantees the American people the right to pursue happine…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"He that has a Trade, has an Estate."
+"He that has a calling, has an office of profit and honor."

 Polymath Founding Father, diplomat, and Poor Richard's Almanack author who helped draft the Declaration of Independence and the Constitution.
 Closely associated with John Adams (fellow Founder, Massachusetts statesman) and Thomas Jefferson (fellow Declaration drafter).
 For an intellectual contrast, see Thomas Hutchinson, last royal governor of colonial Massachusetts — Franklin leaked Hutchinson's loyalist correspondence to Boston in 1772 to inflame revolutionary sentiment — Hutchinson represented the colonial-aristocrat crown-loyalty that Franklin's revolution was organized to dismantle.